What Is a Will in NZ? Why It Matters More Than You Think

 The context behind your decisions - the reasoning that only you fully understand - or specific details, such as how your pets should be cared for, or the kind of funeral you would want.

-It is not always dramatic.
-Often, it is quieter than that - hesitation, second-guessing, delays, and small decisions that carry more weight than they should.
+People are left to make decisions in a moment where they would rather not have to - hesitation, second-guessing, delays, and decisions that carry more weight than they should.

 A well-considered Will removes the burden of decision-making from your family, replacing it with clear instructions they can follow when it matters most.